 A Local's Guide To El Dorado Hills Town Center

-For those who may be new to El Dorado Hills or who are visiting for the first time, the El Dorado Hills Town Center should be on your list of places to go.
+For those who may be new to El Dorado Hills, California or who are visiting for the first time, the El Dorado Hills Town Center should be on your list of places to go.
 The EDH Town Center offers locals and tourists a beautiful all-in-one location for shopping, dining, entertainment, and local events.

 Town Center is easy to find and offers plenty of parking.
 It was built to emulate a traditional downtown, including a main street for leisurely strolling, a lakeside dining area, and quality accommodations.
 The Town Center buildings are each unique architectural statements.
 Each one was designed by a different architect to evoke a distinct feeling.

 There is also an amazing history behind Town Center that many locals and visitors aren’t aware of.
 While many believe that Town Center is relatively new, its story actually began in the summer of 1979.

 EDH Town Center History

 El Dorado Hills Town Center was first conceived in 1979 by Anthony “Tony” Mansour.
 Originally from Jerusalem, Palestine, Mr. Mansour came to the United States in 1958.
 He began a career in real estate after attending college in southern California and then formed The Mansour Company.

 In June of 1979, Mr. Mansour was approached by a friend who wanted to know if he was interested in buying approximately eight thousand acres of land in the northern California foothills.
 Upon visiting the site for the first time, Anthony immediately fell in love with the area and wrote a check that same day.

 Mr. Mansour’s original vision for the land was to build a world-class planned golf community.
 He spent the next decade working with local officials to develop the land.
 This included expanding the existing water and wastewater treatment plants, extending transmission lines, and bringing natural gas to the area.